laurikari/exfilguard/README.md

   `.toml` file in those directories loads in alphabetical order after the base file.
 Names must be unique across all files.

-### Catch-all client
+### Fallback client

-Exactly one client must set `catch_all = true`.
+Exactly one client must set `fallback = true`.
 That client handles requests that do not match any specific IP or CIDR.
-Config loading fails if zero or multiple catch-all clients exist.
+Config loading fails if zero or multiple fallback clients exist.

 ## Certificate storage and permissions